 This activity was really interesting because the first stage started by them telling the story of Bruna, all of them together, adding details, and the second one where they identified the conections between them and Bruna.

-The most welcomed activity and that surprised us the most was the 'You see the route' because the first contact that the young women had with a map, was from the visit made to the National Museum of Ancient Art, where Rede concluded that the conception of physical space was very limited.
-When they could recognize where they were are in the 'map' was quite decisive for their self-realization.
+The most welcomed activity and that surprised us the most was the 'You see the route' because the first contact that the young women had with a map was from the visit made to the National Museum of Ancient Art, where Rede concluded that the conception of physical space was very limited.
+When they could recognize where they were in the 'map' was quite decisive for their self-realization.

 Activity 'You see the route'